Causal Transfer in Medical Image Analysis: Current Research Directions

 \subsection{Advanced Causal Discovery Techniques}

 Future research should therefore strive to develop causal discovery methods tailored to estimating causal relations in high-dimensional medical image analysis data.
-More innovative methods, building current state-of-the-art techniques using Bayesian networks, graphical models, and deep learning, can move us closer to an understanding of more complex causal structures.
+More innovative methods, building on current state-of-the-art techniques such as Bayesian networks, graphical models, and deep learning, can move us closer to understanding complex causal structures.
 Causal reasoning will be easily incorporated into CTL frameworks by improving these approaches.
 This will be of great importance in improving the accuracy of predictions and personalised treatment recommendations, thereby improving patient outcomes in clinical settings.